Scarletwtc/BioInformatics/README.md

-A repository for Bioinformatics Projeccts.
+A repository for Bioinformatics Projects.